On ordered Ramsey numbers of bounded-degree graphs: Abstract

 \section{Abstract}

 An \emph{ordered graph} is a pair $\mathcal{G}=(G,\prec)$ where $G$ is a graph and $\prec$ is a total ordering of its vertices.
-The \emph{ordered Ramsey number} $\OR(\mathcal{G})$ is the minimum number $N$ such that every ordered complete graph with $N$ vertices and with edges colored by two colors contains a monochromatic copy of $\mathcal{G}$.
+The \emph{ordered Ramsey number} $\OR(\mathcal{G})$ is the minimum number $N$ such that every $2$-coloring of the edges of the ordered complete graph on $N$ vertices contains a monochromatic copy of $\mathcal{G}$.

 We show that for every integer $d \geq 3$, almost every $d$-regular graph $G$ satisfies $\OR(\cG) \geq \frac{n^{3/2-1/d}}{4\log{n}\log{\log{n}}}$ for every ordering $\cG$ of $G$.
 In particular, there are 3-regular graphs $G$ on $n$ vertices for which the numbers $\OR(\cG)$ are superlinear in $n$, regardless of the ordering $\cG$ of $G$.
 This solves a problem of Conlon, Fox, Lee, and Sudakov.